neilgee/bootstrap-modals/readme.txt

 This section describes how to install the plugin:

-1. Upload the `bootstrap` folder to the `/wp-content/plugins/` directory
+1. Upload the `bootstrap-modals` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Usage ==